 Room on the Broom (Hardcover, Paperback Audio CD, Board Book and Kindle)

-This book comes in lots of formats and gives you plenty of options to choose from when it comes to sharing with students.
+This book comes in lots of formats.
+So it gives you plenty of options to choose from when it comes to sharing with students.
 In this book the witch goes on her own adventure along with a handful of friends who show up on the scene.
-I love the idea of taking a spin on a traditional character your students might already have some ideas about – great for predictions!
+I love the idea of taking a spin on a traditional character your students might already know.
+It’s great for predictions too!

 Check out my new book co-authored with literacy guru and LitWorld Founder Pam Allyn for more ideas for reading in the digital age: Taming the Wild Text: Literacy Strategies for Today’s Reader now available on Amazon.